locationtech/udig-platform/plugins/eu.udig.tools/objectaid/README.txt

-README file for ObjectAid revers engineering documentation for Tools
+README file for ObjectAid reverse engineering documentation for Tools